 This calculation also allows for an accurate accounting of the manufacturing cost per unit which management will use to establish pricing and profit margins.

 Purpose of the Statement of Cost of Goods Manufactured

 When analyzing the profit and loss statement, COGS plays an integral role in determining gross margin and the profitability of a business, before operating and non-operating expenses.
-Cost of goods manufactured is incorporated into cost of goods sold, impacting the income statement, finished goods inventory and business decision-making.
+Cost of goods manufactured is incorporated into the cost of goods sold, impacting the income statement, finished goods inventory, and business decision-making.